junxit/us-congress-bills-116/metadata.md

 - 2020-01-14 — Senate amendment proposed (on the floor): Amendment SA 1282 proposed by Senator McConnell for Senator Romney.
 - 2020-01-14 — Senate amendment submitted
 - 2020-01-14 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S199-200)
+- 2020-01-15 — Message on Senate action sent to the House.
+- 2020-01-15 — Received in the House.
+- 2020-01-15 — Referred to the House Committee on Foreign Affairs.